Autoselectr car comparison platform — project hero banner

 • Grouped and collapsible content blocks

-Car comparison page – mobile mockup
+Car comparison page wireframe — two-car layout

-Creating a scalable UI that can be used to compare 3 cars
+My next challenge was creating a scalable UI that can be used to compare 3 cars

 The entire palette was tested for accessibility contrast, and typography was selected to be both strong and readable.